Kimchi Jjigae (Kimchi Stew)

 Kimchi Stew

-• Yellow onion and garlic: onion and garlic are the main aromatics for this Korean kimchi soup.
+• Yellow onion and garlic are the main aromatics to develop a naturally sweet and savory flavor.

-• Pork belly: A fatty pork belly is ideal because it beautifully complements the fermented kimchi flavor.
+• Pork belly: complements the fermented kimchi flavor.

-• Shiitake mushrooms: shiitake mushrooms add another layer of umami goodness.
+• Shiitake mushrooms: add another layer of umami goodness.

-• Kimchi: kimchi is the star ingredient.
-The older and more fermented the kimchi the richer and more flavorful.
-In the Korean market, older kimchi is typically labeled as mukeunji (묵은지), which is old kimchi.
+• Kimchi: The older and more fermented the kimchi, the richer and more flavorful.
+In the Korean market, older kimchi is typically labeled mukeunji, meaning “old kimchi”.
+Kimchi is also used in my kimchi rice balls and kimchi fried rice.

-• Firm Tofu: firm tofu is ideal for this Korean stew because it will hold its shape.
+• Firm or soft tofu: is ideal for this Korean stew because it will hold its shape.

-• Green Onion: green onions are used for added aromatic flavor and as a garnish.
+• Green Onion: used for added aromatic flavor and as a garnish.

-All the ingredients to add into the kimchi jjigae.
+All the ingredients to add to the kimchi stew.

 Soup Base

-• Anchovy Broth: anchovy broth is the base of the kimchi soup.
-You can make anchovy broth from these anchovy tea bags or anchovy tablets.
+• Anchovy Broth: is the base of the kimchi jjigae.
+You can make quick and easy anchovy broth from these anchovy tea bags or anchovy tablets.

-• Kimchi Brine: additional kimchi brine from the kimchi creates a rich all-encompassing kimchi flavor.
+• Kimchi Brine: squeezed from the kimchi creates a deeper kimchi flavor.

-• Brown Sugar: brown sugar balances out the tangy flavors of the kimchi
+• Brown Sugar: adds sweetness to balance out the spice and tanginess of the kimchi.

-• Gochugaru: gochugaru or Korean chili flakes add a subtle heat and slightly sweet taste.
+• Gochugaru: Korean chili flakes add a spicy kick.
 It is what gives the kimchi pork stew its signature red color.

-• Gochujang: gochujang or Korean red pepper paste is spicy, salty, earthy, and sweet adding an underlying funky flavor to the kimchi stew.
+• Gochujang: a Korean red pepper paste that is spicy, salty, earthy, and sweet.

-• Soup Soy Sauce: soup soy sauce is a Korean condiment that is slightly saltier and lighter in color than regular soy sauce.
-It adds a tasty umami component to the soup.
+• Soup Soy Sauce: is a Korean condiment that is slightly saltier and lighter in color than regular soy sauce.

-• Sesame Oil: sesame oil adds a nutty savory flavor.
+• Sesame Oil: adds a nutty, savory flavor.

 All the ingredients to make a kimchi stew soup base.